shakacode/shakapacker/CONTRIBUTING.md

 ```

 #### 4.4 Run only Shakapacker gem specs for backward compatibility
-These specs are to check Shakapcker v7 backward compatibility with v6.x
+These specs are to check Shakapacker v7 backward compatibility with v6.x

 ```
 bundle exec rake run_spec:gem_bc